 Even with the exceptional profusion of judges on our circuit, we can hardly cover the immense breadth and scope of our circuit's caseload.
-During the twelve months ending June 30, 2017, 11,294 appeals were filed in the Ninth Circuit-over triple the average of other circuits, and nearly 4,000 more cases than the next busiest circuit, the Fifth.
+During the twelve months ending March 31, 2018, 10,804 appeals were filed in the Ninth Circuit-over triple the average of other circuits, and 3,500 more cases than the next busiest circuit, the Fifth.
 The Ninth Circuit's caseload exceeds those of the First, Third, Seventh, Tenth, and D.C.
 Circuits, combined.
 Our backlog is even more staggering.
-Almost one third of all federal appeals pending at the start of the year
+Almost one third of all federal appeals pending at the start of the year were in the Ninth Circuit-a total of more than 11,500 cases.
+No other circuit had more than 5,000 cases pending or roughly 12% of the total backlog.
+Although we have indeed innovated, and found ways to close the gap with our sister circuits, we are clearly still far behind.
+Our backlog is almost five times larger than the average circuit's.